 Some COs have specializations that seem to have been designed with this trope in mind.
 Colin of the original Advance Wars series is the epitome of it, since his troops are weaker but cheaper.
 Hachi, Sasha, and Sensei are also particularly capable of using sheer numbers to overwhelm.
 Andy's supports this indirectly, as his repairs ability help all units a set amount, being more effective when you go for numbers over strength.

-For whatever reason, Anti-Zerg Rushing Scrubs are particularly common in the AoE community.
+For whatever reason, Anti-Zerg Rushing is particularly common in the AoE community.
 Many games are played with a house rule that neither side can attack for some fixed length of time, sometimes ranging up to 45 minutes.
 It was so popular in the expansion "treaty" mode was introduced, so neither side could attack each other for 10, 20, 30, or 40 minutes depending on what is selected.

 The Yamato cavalry rush was another staple of the original game.